-Coworking spaces came on the scene about ten years ago, starting in larger cities.
+Coworking spaces came on the scene over a decade ago, starting in larger cities.
 Coworking is sharing an office space with other people who don’t necessarily work for the same company.
-Some coworkers use space sporatically, for meetings or for when their home office is unavailable.
+Some coworkers use space sporadically, for meetings or for when their home office is unavailable.
 Others work out of a coworking space exclusively.
-A coworking space is there for workers when they need it.
+Some only use coworking spaces when they are traveling or have house guests.
+A coworking space is there for workers, and communities, when they need it.

 Besides offering office amenities like high speed internet at lower prices by sharing costs among space users, coworking has been seen to have more benefits than real estate.
 Coworking allowing coworkers to be healthier and have a more connected network than they would working at home.
 Businesses that use coworking spaces have been shown to be more productive and profitable without maintaining under-utilized office space.